-Meet Vera, astute trust and taxation advisor, and crossword enthusiast.
+Meet Vera, astute trust, estate and taxation advisor, and crossword enthusiast.

 Here’s why you’ll enjoy working with her.